We’re a private wildlife sanctuary located west of Brisbane, Australia and we house over 1,000 animals and more than 300 species.

 Green tree frogs live throughout the eastern and northern parts of Australia.
 They prefer cool, damp places, but in more arid areas, they will often use human habitation for shelter.
 They can be found around human dwellings in places such as shower blocks, water tanks, and toilets.

 Although they adjust well to human habitation, their natural habitats are in ponds, creeks, and trees.
 These natural habitats, however, are slowly disappearing because houses are being built on land that has been cleared for urbanization.

 Reproduction and Conservation

-Researchers are currently, and very closely, examining the effects and spread of this pathogen as it appears to have caused the decline of several species of frog in Australia and South America.
+Researchers are currently and very closely examining the effects and spread of this pathogen as it appears to have caused the decline of several species of frogs in Australia and South America.

 Adopting a Green Tree Frog

-Before deciding to adopt them into your yard, it is important to consider some important things:
+Before deciding to adopt them into your yard, it is important to consider a few things.

 - Don't overfeed them.
 Green tree frogs tend to become obese if overfed.

 - In the wild, exertion of energy is required for a frog to capture its prey.
 Make sure they have enough space to explore.